 The Board of Commissioners of Cumberland County, as permitted by N.C.
-Gen. Stat. § 153A-330 et seq., delegates to the Cumberland County Planning & Inspections Director, or his/her designee, authority to grant preliminary plan and final plat approval in accordance with the provisions of this ordinance, with appeal of the Cumberland County Planning & Inspections Director's final decision to be heard and decided by the Cumberland County Planning Board.
+Gen. Stat. § 153A-330 et seq., delegates to the Cumberland County Planning & Inspections Director, or the director's his/her designee, authority to grant preliminary development plan and final plat approval in accordance with the provisions of this ordinance, with appeal of the Cumberland County Planning & Inspections Director's final decision to be heard and decided by the Cumberland County Planning Board.